zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 The term “advanced degree” refers to a degree or an  academic certification that goes beyond a four-year undergraduate or bachelor’s  degree.
 So, if you study for four years and you get a bachelor’s degree, and the n you decide you want to get something above a bachelor’s degree, you would stud y an additional one or two years and get, for example, a master’s degree.
 You could then continue studying, as I did, and get a PhD or a doctorate, or you coul d get an MD, which is a medical degree that makes you a medical doctor.

-A “PhD” is someone who usually does research, who i s involved in theoretical issues, who is trying to create new knowledge by st udying and researching something.
+A “PhD” is someone who usually does research, who is involved in theoretical issues, who is trying to create new knowledge by st udying and researching something.
 A “medical doctor” is a practical degree , someone who actually takes knowledge, scientific knowledge, and applies it in a real world setting with the person – or as my old professor used to say, “The P hDs design the cars and the MDs fix them.”
 I suspect most medical doctors don’t  agree with that analogy or comparison.
 Anyway, I’m getting myself in trouble w ith all the doctors out there.
 The medical doctors, that is.

 The advanced degree Amos is talking about is not to  become a doctor, but to become either a “clinical nurse specialist” or a “n urse practitioner.”
 A “clinical (clinical) nurse specialist” is someone who studies  one particular area of medicine that interests him and then gets some sort  of degree or certificate in that area.
 It might be someone who likes working sp ecifically with children, or someone who likes working specifically with certain  diseases of the heart.
 A “clinical nurse specialist,” then, is someone who s tudies beyond just the required knowledge needed to become a registered nurse and g ets extra knowledge about one area.